rev22/compy/README.md

-# composer-yaml
+# convert-config

-This project allows you to convert a composer.yml file into composer.json format.
-It will use those exact filenames of your current working directory.
+This project allows you to convert a configuration file in yaml, json or php format to each other of these formats.
+You may provide absolute or relative to current working directory file paths.

-Warning: If you already have a composer.json file, it will overwrite it.
+If you want to automatically overwrite the destination file when it exists use `--force` or `-f` option.

 ## Installation